 Many photo studios will require a minimum hire period.
-For some, this may be two hours, averaging around £65 in total, or a per hour cost for three or more hours of approximately £25 per hour.
+For some, this may be two hours.
+The rates usually range between £40 and £60 per hour, but some venues charge significantly more for evening bookings or overtime.
 In other studios, the minimum booking time may simply be half a day.
-Half-day hire in Glasgow will cost about £120 to £150 plus VAT.
-Full day hire will average around £250.
-Weekend bookings may cost slightly more.
-Expect prices to range from £150 for half a day to £250 for a full day.
+Half-day hire in Glasgow will cost about £150 to £200 plus VAT.
+Full-day hire will average around £300.
+Weekend bookings may cost slightly more, depending on the venue.
+(All data from Tagvenue.)

 You will find many of Glasgow's photo studios in Merchant City.
 Check out options such as KK Snaps around High Street or Shutterbug Photography on Goosedubbs St. Slightly to the south of this district in Bridgeton, you can find more options around Crownpoint Rd, including a studio for dog portraits.
 Over in Townhead, near the M8 and the Queens Road Rail Station, you can find other studio options.
 In outlying districts such as Finnieston or Springboig, or Dalmarnock, you can find other excellent choices that will likely benefit from easier accessibility.